HEP-PBSP/colibri/colibri/doc/sphinx/source/index.rst

 The Colibri team
 ================
-Colibri has been dvelopped by the following people:
+Colibri has been developed by the following people:

 * Mark N. Costantini - DAMTP, University of Cambridge
 * Luca Mantani - Universidad de Valencia-CSIC